sbone/tumblr-backup/README.md

 # Tumblr Backup

-My wife and I share a blog on Tumblr to share photos of our son with friends and family.
-It's been an amazing platform, but I've felt remiss not having a local backup.
+Ruby script to backup a photo-and-video-centric Tumblog locally.

+Post contents are saved in `/data/:media_type:/`
-As a V1, key post data is being written to `data/posts.json`.
+Key post data is written to `/data/posts.json`

 ## Usage